-At the beginning of the school year, the 1st-5th grade teachers will communicate four or five class rules to the students.
+Preschool and Kindergarten teachers primarily manage their classrooms with a climate of mutual respect, positive reinforcement, and loving relationships, as small children generally want to please their teacher.
+Our 1st-5th grade teams will communicate the school and class rules to the students.
 Parents will receive a copy of these rules.
-Elementary classes will use a visualized discipline system for their classroom management with a graduated plan of consequences.
-Students begin each day with a clean slate.
+Elementary classes will use a visualized discipline system with a graduated plan of consequences.
 Every teacher will also have a positive reinforcement component in their classroom management system which will reward both corporately and individually.
-Teachers value the partnership between home and school and will communicate clearly to parents any behavior concerns regarding their child.